Anurodhyadav/premierleaguevisualization/README.md

 # premierleaguevisualization
-premier league data set visualization
+premier league data set analysis and visualization with basic concept of %matplotlib nbagg and mplcursors